-Global Foundries Inc. ("Global Foundries"), Samsung Electronics ("Samsung") and International Business Machines Corporation ("IBM") represented 33%, 24% and 17%, respectively, of our revenues for the year ended December 31, 2013.
-Global Foundries, IBM and Samsung represented 40%, 20% and 13%, respectively, of our revenues for the year ended December 31, 2012 and 24%, 19% and 15%, respectively, of our revenues for the year ended December 31, 2012, and 24%, 19% and 15%, respectively, of our revenues for the year ended December 31, 2012, and 2011.
+Global Foundries Inc. ("Global Foundries"), International Business Machines Corporation ("IBM"), and Samsung Electronics ("Samsung") represented 52%, 16% and 11%, respectively, of our revenues for 2014.
+Global Foundries, IBM and Samsung represented 33%, 17% and 24%, respectively, of our revenues for 2013 and 40%, 20% and 13%, respectively, of our revenues for 2012.
+No other customer accounted for 10% or more of our revenues in 2014, 2013, and 2012.

 Although a substantial portion of our total revenue is concentrated in a small number of customers, the total revenues for each of these customers in any period is the result of Design-to-silicon-yield solutions and Gainshare performance incentives revenues recognized in the period under multiple, separate contracts, with no interdependent performance obligations.
 These contracts were all entered into in the ordinary course of our business and contain general terms and conditions that are standard across most of our yield improvement solutions customers, including providing services typically targeted to one manufacturing process node, for example the 28 or 20 nanometer node.
 With respect to two of these customers, a portion of the total revenue attributable to them is pursuant to contracts that provided a general framework for services across multiple manufacturing process nodes.
 These multiple-node contracts also provide agreement as to the expected timing of delivery of services for some of the customers' process nodes.
-Under the multiple-node contract with one of these customers, the timing of delivery of services could change based on the customer's requirements and mutual agreement between us and the customer, however, the total revenue consideration, contract deliverable and labor hours required to deliver the services remain fixed.
+Under the multiple-node contract with one of these customers, the timing of delivery of services could change based on the customer's requirements and mutual agreement between us and the customer; however, the total revenue consideration, contract deliverable and labor hours required to deliver the services remain fixed.
 Accordingly, we recognize revenue under this contract as services are performed using the cost-to-cost percentage of completion method of contract accounting.
 The multiple-node contract with the other of these two customers provides a minimum quarterly resource commitment and a fixed price per quarter for each increment of resource.
 We mutually agree with the customer on a quarterly basis the resources, if any, that we will provide over the contractual minimum.
 The customer has the right under the contract to further reduce its quarterly resource commitment for a defined period, if and when, the customer's business is adversely impacted, based on contractually agreed terms.
 We recognize revenue from this contract under the proportional performance method in each quarter as services are performed.
 Based on the above, for both of these multiple-node contracts, we use the information available considering the minimum quarterly resource commitment and the timing of delivery of services for each calendar quarter for internal business planning purposes.
 Both of these multiple-node contracts also contain contingent variable fees.
 However, we do not depend on these fees for internal business planning because the potential Gainshare performance incentive revenue under the contracts is subject to many inherent risks, including our ability to achieve target performance objectives and future manufacturing volumes resulting in such Gainshare performance incentives.
 The Gainshare performance incentive revenue we recognize in any period is the result of many factors which are outside our control and are not known in advance of the acknowledgement of the Gainshare performance incentives amount we receive from our customers.
 See the discussion in "Revenue Recognition" included in Part II, Item 7.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations" for further information.
 Additional discussion regarding the risks associated with Gainshare performance incentives revenue can be found under Item 1A, "Risk Factors."